joshuamchavez2/Estimating-Zillow-Home-Values/README.md

 > - Document code, process (data acquistion, preparation, exploratory data analysis and statistical testing, modeling, and model evaluation), findings, and key takeaways in a Jupyter Notebook report.
 > - Create modules (wrangle.py, acquire.py, prepare.py, explore.py, evaluate.py) that make your process repeateable.
 > - A report in the form of a presentation, verbal supported by slides.
 The report/presentation slides should summarize your findings about the drivers of the single unit property values.
-> - Deliver a 5 minute slide deck presentation; your presentation should be appropriate for your target audience.
+> - Deliver a 5 minute [Slide deck](https://www.canva.com/design/DAEqCehG2NM/wyyWkWzU8JlmRbPyFecviw/view?utm_content=DAEqCehG2NM&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton) with presentation summarizing findings presentation; your presentation should be appropriate for your target audience.
 > - Answer panel questions about your code, process, findings and key takeaways, and model.

 #### Business Goals